-The NERSA approved electricity bulk purchases increase for 2014/15 is 8.06%.
-Based on this, the City's average revenue increase requirement is 7.63% for the 2014/15 financial year and 8.50% and 8.75% for the two outer years respectively.
-The higher than CPI increase is attributed to various factors which would include the higher than CPI Eskom increase and salary increases.
-It furthermore caters for the increased costs of finance charges to the previous financial year, due to increased investments in new infrastructure to ensure continued optimal service delivery and an increase in the number of revenue collection teams to further improve the collection ratio.
+The NERSA-approved electricity bulk purchases increase for 2014/15 is 8,06%.
+Based on this, the City's average revenue increase requirement is 7,63% for the 2014/15 financial year and 8,50% and 8,75% for the two outer years respectively.
+The higher-than-CPI increase is attributed to various factors, which would include the higher-than-CPI Eskom increase and salary increases.
+It furthermore caters for the increased costs of finance charges to the previous financial year due to increased investments in new infrastructure to ensure continued optimal service delivery, and an increase in the number of revenue collection teams to further improve the collection ratio.

-Water and Sanitation
+Water and sanitation

-According to NT circular 70 municipalities were previously advised that "If the water and sanitation tariffs are not fully cost reflective, the municipality should develop a pricing strategy to phase-in the necessary tariff increases in a manner that spreads the impact on consumers over a period of time".
-It was further advised that "as per the guidance in previous Budget Circulars, municipalities are expected to have cost reflective tariffs for the 2014/15 MTREF for both water and sanitation.
-Should this not be case, municipalities will be required to clearly articulate the reasons within the budget document including remedial actions in rectifying this position".
+According to NT Circular 70, municipalities were previously advised that "if the water and sanitation tariffs are not fully cost-reflective, the municipality should develop a pricing strategy to phase in the necessary tariff increases in a manner that spreads the impact on consumers over a period of time".
+It was further advised that "as per the guidance in previous budget circulars, municipalities are expected to have cost-reflective tariffs for the 2014/15 MTREF for both water and sanitation.
+Should this not be the case, municipalities will be required to clearly articulate the reasons within the budget document, including remedial actions in rectifying this position".

-The average Water and Sanitation revenue increase for 2014/15 is at 8.00% and averages 10.64% over the two outer years.
-The higher than CPI tariff increase requirement is as a result of the additional cost required to service informal settlement, to keep pace with the demand for maintenance of the current infrastructure, to cater for increased water demand, to ensure compliance to the Waste Water Treatment Works legislation issued by the Department of Water Affairs, the investment in new infrastructure as well as to absorb the cost impact of the lower collection ratio projected for the 2014/15 MTREF,
+The average water and sanitation revenue increase for 2014/15 is at 8,00%, and averages 10,64% over the two outer years.
+The higher-than-CPI tariff increase requirement is a result of the additional cost required to service informal settlements, to keep pace with the demand for maintenance of current infrastructure, to cater for increased water demand, to ensure compliance with the wastewater treatment works legislation issued by the Department of Water Affairs, the investment in new infrastructure as well as to absorb the cost impact of the lower collection ratio projected for the 2014/15 MTREF.

-Solid Waste
+Solid waste

-According to Circular 70, "municipalities are once again reminded that in many instances waste tariffs do not cover the cost of providing the different components of the service.
+According to Circular 70, "municipalities are once again reminded that, in many instances, waste tariffs do not cover the cost of providing the different components of the service.
 Where this is the case, municipalities should aim to have appropriately structured, cost-reflective solid waste tariffs in place by 2015".

-The Disposal average increase for 2014/15 is at 8.56%.
-This increase, amongst other, is required for the rehabilitation of landfill sites and for the operating costs relating to the new transfer station.
-The 5.87% average increase for Refuse in 2014/15 is to maintain and improve the standard of refuse removal service.
+The disposal average increase for 2014/15 is at 8,56%.
+This increase, among other, is required for the rehabilitation of landfill sites and for the operating costs relating to the new transfer station.
+The 5,87% average increase for refuse in 2014/15 is to maintain and improve the standard of refuse removal services.